Fernand Baudin: Writings

-Fernand Baudin works are dominated by his love for the written word.
-Particularly handwriting in graphic design and its importance.
+Fernand Baudin works were dominated by his love for the written word, particularly handwriting in graphic design and its importance.
 He argued that literacy involves a knowledge about how to form letters and how to order them into a coherent visual structure.
 The space between letters, words and lines is as important as the type itself.
-He calls this ‘visual editing of text’.
+He called this ‘visual editing of text’.
 At the end of his career he wrote two books that sum up his ideas on writing and designing: How Typography Works (And why it is important) and L'Effet Gutenberg.

-His work is characterised by its simplicity and legibility.
+His work is characterized by its simplicity and legibility.
 “It is for the sake of the letter, for the sake of reading and ultimately for the sake of the reader that printing was invented now five hundred years ago”.
 His typography can be described as dynamic due to his so-called ‘scissors and paste’ work method.
 He always supplied one or more lay-outs, often done in ‘calque’, with information about where to place the illustrations and other things.

 Baudin's career came to an end just when the computer became an everyday object in the public's lives.
 Although he kept his distance from it, he still discussed the dangers and possibilities of it.
-Throughout his career there had been numerous inventions such like the typewriter and with the computer adding to it, it became more and more important for Baudin to talk about the importance of (hand)writing in graphic design.
+Throughout his career there had been numerous inventions, such like the typewriter and with the computer adding to it, and it became more and more important for Baudin to talk about the importance of (hand)writing in graphic design.
 Because the computer made typography available to the masses, it was important that we should become more critical.
 “Our civilization of word and image does not depend on the computer.
 It depends on script and typeface.
 With computer assistance.
 For the time being.
 While waiting for something better.
 It is therefore necessary to learn and to teach how to distinguish between well-drawn letters and bad ones.
 Whatever the technique used to create them.
 One does not have to be a calligrapher to do this, just as one does not need to be a member of the Académie Française to teach French”.